Cheukting/build-garkn-tutorial/README.md

 # Building a Grakn Knowledge Graph for Game Of Throne

 In this tutorial, we will use the character information from the Game of Throne to build a knowledge graph using [Grakn Client in Python](https://dev.grakn.ai/docs/client-api/python).
-The data that we use is originally form this [csv](https://github.com/ShirinG/blog_posts_prep/blob/master/GoT/character-predictions.csv).
+The data that we use originally from this [csv](https://github.com/ShirinG/blog_posts_prep/blob/master/GoT/character-predictions.csv).
 We are using Python >= 3.6.

 For the advantage of using Grakn and what we can get out of this knowledge graph, please refer to this [blog post](#link-to-blog-post).